Sauceke/hotdog/README.md

 Thanks to [ManlyMarco](https://github.com/ManlyMarco) for coming up with the idea.

+Here is a demo of how it works: https://www.erome.com/a/rvRyi8gS

 ## Parts
 Here are all the parts you'll need for a Hotdog connected via USB.
 If you have access to a 3D printer and use a cheap Nano clone with CH340, the whole thing will run you around $20, not counting the sleeve itself.
 - A transparent sleeve (I used [this one](https://www.thehandy.com/product/open-ended-sleeve-hard/?ref=saucekebenfield&utm_source=saucekebenfield&utm_medium=affiliate&utm_campaign=The%20Handy%20Affiliate%20program))